 The ditching of the printer line from Dell is a blow to small businesses that rely on high quality, affordable, and reliable printer solutions.
 It also means that the fantastic warranty upgrades that were available on the product line (next business day support for example) are now no longer obtainable.

-Looking at a sample of Dell printers we currently support, it looks like they are in fact just re-branded Xerox or Samsung printers.
+Looking at a sample of Dell printers we currently support, it looks like they are in fact just re-branded Xerox or Samsung printers, or even Zebra ID card printers.
 This change from Dell could also be as a result of HP buying Samsung’s printer business: http://www.bbc.co.uk/news/business-37337989

 We have also been able to obtain an official statement from Dell which can be seen here: Update on Dell’s Imaging Business Letter